online-edu/react-movies/README.md

 1. Run linter
     1. Hit - `npm run lint` or `yarn lint`

+Note:
-Note: If not already, Please install [Create React App](https://github.com/facebookincubator/create-react-app) before you start.
+- If not already, Please install [Create React App](https://github.com/facebookincubator/create-react-app) before you start.
+- More than 4 items you may see in larger screen, it is kept intentionally to improve user experience.

 ## Enhancement